 Don’t lose any of the money you’ve worked so hard for, instead make sure that you review your pay stub on a regular basis, and pay special attention to:

 - Look at the gross or net pay, do you see any changes?

 - Were your wages recorded correctly?
 (If you work hourly, were you paid for all the hours worked?
-If you are a salaried employees, was your salary recorded correctly for the pay period?)
+If you are a salaried employee, was your salary recorded correctly for the pay period?)

 - What taxes were withheld (federal and state)?

 - Are your 401(k) contributions correct?

 - Are other benefits, like healthcare, life insurance, disability, or commuter, being withheld correctly?

 If you spot mistakes then you can take this to human resources to quickly correct the mistake and to help future payroll errors from occurring again.
 It’s all about fixing payroll errors before it gets out of control.

 Easily track and manage work hours on jobs and projects, improve your payroll process and the way you manage timesheets, and collaborate with your out-of-office employees like never before.

 Payroll Errors Managers Face on a Daily Basis